rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

 great in basic CRUD scenarios but it limits application modeling to what's convenient for the database.
-Entities will tend to map one-to-one with tables which leads to knowledge of the persistence structure infecting the application domain leading to change resistant software.
+Entities will tend to map one-to-one with tables which leads to knowledge of the persistence structure infecting the application domain, leading to code that's difficult to change.

 The DataMapper pattern, while one step better than ActiveRecord style mapping, still has its focus trained onto creating and managing objects.
 The pattern solves the one-to-one mapping issue but in doing so creates a host of others.
-The whole apparatus needed to manage all of those objects inevitably leads to performance issues and global state tracking which results in developers bypassing the ORM entirely.
+The whole apparatus needed to manage all of those objects inevitably leads to performance issues and object state tracking which results in developers bypassing the ORM entirely.

 The problems with ORMs are numerous and the above issues only begin to scratch